merenlab/merenlab.org/data/2018_Delmont_and_Kiefl_et_al_SAR11_SAAVs/index.md

 ## SAAVs on protein structures

+{:.notice}
+The workflow described below is now completely outdated and we highly recommend you use the workflow in this tutorial instead ([http://merenlab.org/2018/09/04/structural-biology-with-anvio/](http://merenlab.org/2018/09/04/structural-biology-with-anvio/)) if you're interested in protein structure prediction, as it simplifies things into just 2 anvi'o commands.
+For example, the entirety of what's shown below could be accomplished with `anvi-gen-structure-database -c SAR11-CONTIGS.db --genes-of-interest core-S-LLPA-genes.txt -o STRUCTURE.db` followed by `anvi-display-structure -p SAR11-MERGED/PROFILE.db -c SAR11-CONTIGS.db -s STRUCTURE.db`.

 The starting point for this section of the workflow is the SAAVs table for the core S-LLPA genes, which was generated in the "**Generating genomic variation data for HIMB83**" section as `S-LLPA_SAAVs_20x_10percent_departure.txt`.